ctp-archive/data-journalism/modules/the-weight-of-data/_posts/2022-04-01-impacts-on-journalists.md

 After students have listened to the oral histories on their own, devote all or a portion of the next class to guided discussion, starting with students sharing their main takeaways from one or more of the oral histories they reviewed.

-## Class discussion: Who did you hear from?
+## Class discussion: Confronting trauma

 *Suggested time: 30 minutes*